pipeforce/pipeforce.github.io/docs/guides/messaging/10_messaging.md

 ```

 As you can see, we added the command `message.receive` at the very beginning.
 It's important that this command is always
 at the very beginning and its the only `message.receive` command in the pipeline.
-Any command below `message.receive`
+After the pipeline has been stored in the property stores, Any command below `message.receive`
 will then be executed every time a message with the given key appears.

+After you stored it, the pipeline then starts to listen: Any time a message with key `sales.order.created` happens, this pipeline will be informed about this and executes any command below `message.receive`.
+So in this example this will send a new email any time this message happens.

+### Managed Queue

+PIPEFORCE can manage the creation, registration and deletion of exchanges, consumers, queues and bindings automatically for you.

-As soon as you save the pipeline to the property store, a new queue, a binding and a consumer will be automatically
+As soon as you save a pipeline containing a `message.receive` command to the property store, by default a new queue with a name given by parameter `queue` will be automatically created for you, if not already exists.
+In case no `queue` parameter is given, the queue name will be automtically derived from the pipeline name (= default name).
-created for you.

-The pipeline then starts to listen: Any time a message with key `sales.order.created` happens in the messaging bus, this
-pipeline will be informed about this and executes any command below `message.receive`.

-:::caution
+Additionally, a binding and a consumer listening to the given message key will be automatically created for you and linked with the queue.
+So no queue, binding or consumer management is required by default.

-Whenever you delete a pipeline with a `message.receive` command in it, the according messaging queue, bindings and
+If you delete or change a `message.receive` command inside a pipeline, the according consumer will be removed, but the queue and bindings will not be deleted by default.

-consumers will also automatically be deleted.
-The same is true in case you remove the `message.receive` command
-from the pipeline.
-In case you rename the pipeline or change parameters of the command, the old queue, binding and
-consumer will be replaced by a new one.
-So make sure to change such a pipeline only in development mode, never in production.
+:::tip How to change the default?
+You can change this default behaviour by using the parameter `managed` which can be set to these values:

+- `false` = No message entities like queues and bindings will be created or deleted automatically.
+You have to manage all of this by your own (not recommended).
+- `create` = This is the default.
+In this case, the queue will be created automatically in case it doesn't exist yet.
+But it **wont** be altered or deleted automatically aftwards.
+- `delete` = In this case, the queue will be deleted in case the `message.receive` command has been changed or removed from the pipeline or the pipeline got deleted.
+The creation of queue and bindings is **not** automated.
+- `create,delete` = This combines automation of creation and deletion as described above.

+Regardless of the parameter `managed`, the creation, deletion and scaling of the according consumer is always done automatically.
 :::

-### Accessing payload
+### Accessing Payload

 It's also possible to send data with any message, it's called the **payload**.